Belén López (actress): Biography

-López studied acting at the now defunct Centro Andaluz de Teatro (CAT), along with Paco León and Paz Vega.
+belen López studied acting at the now defunct Centro Andaluz de Teatro (CAT), along with Paco León and Paz Vega.
 During her first two years at the school, her parents died, but she continued to pursue her studies in music, song, dance, acrobatics and pantomime while suffering her loss.
 During her studies, she managed to get a small role in the TV series Plaza Alta.
 Gaining popularity, she was given a leading role alongside José Luis Garcia Pérez in the new follow-up series Castillos en el Aire, based on Plaza Alta.
 She had a very minor role in Pilar Távora's Yular (1998).

 In 2001, López portrayed Raquel Conde in the TV series Esencia de poder.
 The following year, she played Bárbara in the hospital drama series, Hospital Central.
 In 2003, she played Lorena in Una nueva vida.
 Between 2000 and 2006, she sang with the actors Guillermo Rayo and Manolo Caro in the group Rayo y los Trueno, later recording with them.
 López had her first major role in a feature film in 2006 in La Distancia, produced by Pepe Quero and co-starring Miguel Ángel Silvestre, Federico Luppi and José Coronado.
 The film noir on boxing was well received and was shown at the San Sebastian Film Festival.
 She was subsequently nominated for Best New Actress at the Goya Awards.

 She then moved to Madrid and continued working in TV and feature films.
 She became more popular following her role as Maite Valcárcel in the series Motivos Personales|Motivos Personales in 2005, which won her an award.
 She also received many awards and her role in Llévame a otro sitio was appreciated.
 She has since acted in numerous television serias including: RIS Cientifico (Telecinco), Pelotas (TVE), the biopic Hoy Quiero Confesar (Antena 3) and Luna, el misterio de Calenda (Antena 3).
 She had roles in the films Ocho Citas (2008) directed by Peris Romano and Rodrigo Sorogoyen; Holmes & Watson.
 Madrid Days (2012) directed by José Luis Garci; and 15 años y un dia (2013), directed by Gracia Querejeta.